ACTION PLAYBOOK

 Look for an email, social media handle, phone number, etc. associated with their content or profile page.
 Often, you can figure out the email format for a specific news outlet by searching Google for other email addresses at the outlet and then plugging in the reporter’s name or initials into that format.
 Most content creators are accessible via social media DMs or public tags, such as on X, so if you can’t find their email address, feel free to send your whole letter via DM.

-3. Write your letter
+Step 3: Write your letter

 4. Tag the reporter or media outlet on social media

 Now, choose one or more social media platforms where you can tag the reporter.
-Journalists are actually quite accessible online!
-They increasingly rely on social media to monitor their beat, connect with sources, receive tips and pitches, and build their organization’s profile.
-Social media is truly as effective a way to reach them as email.
 Adapt the message you wrote in Step 3 to the correct length and for a public audience, then use the social media handles you found in Step 1 to tag the reporter/creator.

 And that’s it, playbook complete!
 Feel accomplished.